watchmypizza/Meteor/README.md

 /configure suggestions >> Configure a suggestions channel, so the bot can automatically react ✅ and ❌ to the suggestions.

+/configure verifiedrole >> Configure the role the bot should give a member after verifying successfully.

 --- Counting Commands ---

 /counting configure >> Configure the counting aspect of the bot and tweak specific settings